How much does it cost to build a website in the UK?

 You can buy a domain, hosting and install WordPress and design it yourself.
 I did with this website.

 A word of warning though.
 It’s an incredibly long journey to develop competence in.
 Your time may be better spent on sales, growing your social media and networking, than spending a month or more on a website that will take me under 5 days to design and launch.
 It’s a process, a simple one when mastered, but if you’re not time rich, or into research, best throw about £650 plus VAT my way for an excellent brochure website.

 Some web design agencies and freelancers like to say they “code” from the ground up.
 What that can mean is that you have to pay them to make changes as the “backend” is like hieroglyphics.
 I use themes or templates and Divi or Elementor to build.
 It keeps costs down for you and each one can be customised as you like.
 Because I’ve designed so many, I’m adept at sorting out any glitches quickly.

 I would advise you to allow a web designer to build your website from a theme – if it’s £50 plus, it will look great, trust me, as mine do on premium templates.

 What about content?

 This is where many web design agencies and freelance web designers differ from me.
 They need copy.
 They ask you to write it in full.
 I like it when an individual or company does that too, but if you turn round and say this is what I do, write the content, I will.
-Now obviously, there’s a price hike when all the content is created from scratch.
-That £500 website may well become £1000 plus VAT if you want blogs creating, services adding, search engine optimisation and social media links creating and embedding.
+When content is created, there’s a price hike.
+That £650 website may well become £1000 plus VAT if you want blogs creating, services adding, search engine optimisation and social media links creating and embedding.

 There’s more to content on websites than just writing it.
 Keywords and meta descriptions need to be added to pages and posts; alt tags to images etc. This comes standard with all my websites.